woocommerce/woocommerce-blocks/readme.txt

 == Description ==

 WooCommerce Blocks are the easiest, most flexible way to display your products on posts and pages!
-This

 **Note: Feature plugin for WooCommerce + Gutenberg.
 This plugin serves as a space to iterate and explore new Blocks and updates to existing blocks for WooCommerce, and how WooCommerce might work with the block editor.**